 Save €1,000s by reclaiming the VAT

-VAT rebates are possible on a new-build property only and clients who rent out their property when not using it can reclaim the 20% VAT form the property price.
+VAT rebates are possible on a new-build property only and clients who rent out their property when not using it can reclaim the 20% VAT from the property price.

 Reduced notary fees for new builds